hopkira/k9_system_pkg/README.md

 ## Hotword
 A node that is activated by a service call and then listens for the "canine" hotword.
 When it hears that word, it closes itself down and publishes to the 'hotword_detected' topic.

+## Calendar
+A node that works with Google Calendar.
+It offers two services that announce the next appointment or the whole day's worth of appointments - or if there is an appointment in the next five minutes it will provide a reminder.
+Uses the topic subscribed to by the Voice node to make the announcements verbal.

 ## K9 Client
 Provides a simple set of Python classes that wrap these ROS2 Nodes.
 The objects and interfaces are generally identical to those used on the non-ROS version of K9 and can be used to write simple programs without knowledge of ROS.